Optional General Settings

 Allow users to manage their personal passwords

 By default, when you allow users to manage their personal passwords, PMP provides three options to secure the personal passwords - using the encryption key provided by the customers and storing it / using the encryption key provided by the customers and not storing it / using PMP's encryption key.
 When you allow the users to manage personal passwords, you can either allow the users to define their own encryption key or force them to use PMP's encryption key itself.
 If you want to allow them to choose their own personal passwords, select the checkbox.
-This option will take effect only for those users who are added after setting this.
+This option will take effect only for those users who haven't used personal passwords till date.